logo

 “Can we rely on your discretion?”
 Scully’s voice unexpectedly caught up with me just a second before I walked away from their table.
 “We work undercover here and kind of overreach ourselves, bypassing Internal Affairs.”

 “Of course, no problem about that.
 Just be sure I don’t ‘get in your way’ too often!”
 I looked at her and finger-quoted my last words.
-Then I quickly headed for the cashier to pay for my unconsumed lunch because, after such a stupid conversation, I couldn’t stay in the diner anymore.
+Then I quickly headed for the cashier to pay for my unconsumed lunch because I couldn’t stay in the diner anymore after such a stupid conversation.
 When I did it, I left.

-As I walked to my car, I thought about the weird couple I had just met and all the people who worked for various other institutions in this damn country.
-Half of them were so lazy, and the other half were so fat, besides being lazy, that I wondered how any work was even being done!
-I had nothing against fatties, in fact, but I thought that at least FBI agents and cops were supposed to meet some standards.
-So maybe it was time to replace the star on police badges with the ubiquitous donut now!
+As I walked to my car, I thought about the weird couple I had just met and all the other people who worked for various institutions in this damn country.
+Half of them were so lazy, and the other half were so lazy and fat that I wondered how any work was even being done.
+I had nothing against fatties, in fact, but I thought at least FBI agents and cops were supposed to meet some standards.
+Otherwise, we will have to replace the star on police badges with the ubiquitous donut very soon!

-Since I didn’t want to return home yet because I had left only half an hour ago, I hopped into my Ford and drove aimlessly around the streets until, at some point, I found myself at the port.
+Since I didn’t want to return home yet because I had left only half an hour ago, I hopped into my Ford and drove aimlessly around the streets until, at some point, I found myself at the seaport.
 I pulled up at the curb, not far from Larry and Bob’s place, and looked at it.
-There I saw another confirmation of my unflattering conclusions about public servants.
-The shack was now wrapped in yellow police tape like a Christmas present, and a bulldozer and a bunch of construction workers were clearing the area.
-Sitting on the front hood of his cruiser near the small pier, a two hundred and fifty-pound cop watched them—obviously very “tired” of his job—as he ate sunflower seeds, spitting shells all around him.
+There, I saw another confirmation of my unflattering conclusions about public servants.
+The shack was now wrapped in yellow police tape like a Christmas present, with a bulldozer and construction workers clearing the area.
+Sitting on the front hood of his cruiser nearby, a two hundred-and-fifty-pound cop watched them—obviously very “tired” of his job—as he ate sunflower seeds and spat shells all around him.

-On my part, I watched him for a while too, and then turned the car around, slowly driving back toward my place.
-Clearly, Greensboro had finally picked up on this case and the role these two bastards played in it, and he decided to make a few of his officers do something to deserve their wages!
-It wasn’t too much, and it was true that he did it a bit too late, but at least he had the decency to take care of his shape and overall appearance.
+On my part, I watched the officer for a while, too, and then turned the car around, slowly driving back toward my place.
+Clearly, Greensboro had finally picked up on this case and decided to make a few of his people do something to deserve their wages.
+It wasn’t actually too much, and it was also a bit too late, but at least he had the decency to take care of his shape and overall appearance, unlike the others.
 If nothing else, I could give him that.

 ©2022 S.T.
 Fargo